InformaticsMatters/pipelines-utils-rdkit/README.md

 You will need: -

 -   Conda
--   Python
+-   Python (ideally v3)

 The pipelines are based on the [RDKit] Open-Source Cheminformatics Software and are best executed from within a suitably configured [Conda] environment.
-You may need to install some additional modules before you can run the tests, these dependencies are captured in our own `requiremenmts.txt` file and installed as normal:
+You may need to install some additional modules before you can run the tests, these dependencies are captured in our own `requirements.txt` file and installed as normal:

     $ pip install -r requiremenmts.txt